 Each practice has a Practice Leader/Director who is responsible for the service offering, project delivery and profitable growth of the practice.
 They are supported by a number of Managers/Associate Directors, who in addition to their Client responsibilities, are actively involved in the operational running of the Practice and delivery of the services by the consultant teams.
 This is a typical career path for Consultants who want to get into management within the consultancy.

-We encourage all our Consultants to actively participate with their relevant professional body, whether it be the RICS (Royal Institute of Chartered Surveyors) or the APM (Association of Project Managers).
+We encourage all our Consultants to actively participate with their relevant professional body, whether it be the RICS (Royal Institute of Chartered Surveyors) or the APM (Association for Project Managers).
 Other professional bodies include: the CIOB, ICE, IEMA, IMechE, Open BIM Network, SCL and RTPI.
 We are often asked to speak at industry events organised by these professional bodies.

 We also operate a Graduate Programme which offers recent graduates, or young potential consultants, the opportunity to develop and perfect the skills and professional expertise while on the job, including training and development.
 The key elements are: tailored programme for each individual; cross Practice and Sector exposure; acquisition of core skills and competencies; assigned Practice Leader, Manager and mentor/’buddy’; combination of on-the-job experience and training programmes.
 The key outputs of the programme include: skills & competencies log; project profiles; and knowledge papers.